-Following the 4-bit device type identifier are the hardware slave address bits, A2 and A1.
-These bits can be used to expand the address space by allowing up to four Serial EEPROM devices on the same bus.
-The A2 and A1 values must correlate with the voltage level on the corresponding hardwired device address input pins A1 and A2.
-The A1 and A2 pins use an internal proprietary circuit that automatically biases the pin to a logic '0' state if the pin is allowed to float.
+Following the 4-bit device type identifier are the hardware slave address bits, A2, A1 and A0.
+These bits can be used to expand the address space by allowing up to eight Serial EEPROM devices on the same bus.
+These hardware slave address bits must correlate with the voltage level on the corresponding hardwired device address input pins A0, A1 and A2.
+The A0, A1 and A2 pins use an internal proprietary circuit that automatically biases the pin to a logic '0' state if the pin is allowed to float.
 In order to operate in a wide variety of application environments, the pull-down mechanism is intentionally designed to be somewhat strong.
-Once these pins are biased above the CMOS input buffer's trip point (~0.5 x VCC), the pull-down mechanism disengages.
-Microchip recommends connecting the A1 and A2 pins to a known state whenever possible.
+Once the pin is biased above the CMOS input buffer's trip point (~0.5 x VCC), the pull-down mechanism disengages.
+Microchip recommends connecting the A0, A1 and A2 pins to a known state whenever possible.